 EBC advocates for work-based learning (WBL), the integration of entrepreneurship in Vocational Education and Training (VET) curricula, the better involvement of SME associations and employers’ representatives in the definition of skills and apprenticeship and reinforced efforts to attract young people and women to the sector.

 EBC is a member of European Alliance for Apprenticeship (EAfA) to strengthen the supply, quality and image of apprenticeships in the construction sector.
 Additionally, EBC participates to EU-funded projects under the Erasmus+ program with the ambition to shape the future of skills and VET in the construction sector.

-- 4th NETconVET project meeting in Düsseldorf - - Read more
+- Skills: 7th Construction Blueprint for skills partners’ meeting in Paris - - Read more

 - Research & Innovation: 1st Built4People partnership Stakeholders’ forum - - Read more